 - Training costs decrease because a substantial portion is done at co-op salary rather than permanent salary.

 Employers should provide a job description and any requirements the co-op student must meet.
 Interviews may be done on campus, by phone, or on site.
-The Academic and Career Advising (ACAC) staff will arrange on-campus interviews for employers.
+The Career and Professional Development Office staff will arrange on-campus interviews for employers.

 Terms of employment including time period, salary, fringe benefits, and transportation are negotiated directly between the employer and the student.
 A supervisor for the co-op student should be designated, and orientation to the company should be provided.
 A student is required to work a minimum of 26 hours per week.